Description of Liberal Studies Major

 Students may choose a pre-designed themes established by departments within the OSU-Cascades College of Liberal Arts (CLA) instead of creating their own theme/plan of study.
 Students should still work closely with their advisor to plan within the designed themes.

-- This plan of study and application essay must be approved by the OSU Head Advisor for Liberal Studies.
-Deadline for the Plan of Study approval is 2 terms before you graduate.
+- The plan of study and application essay must be approved by the OSU Director of Liberal Studies.
+Check with your advisor for strict deadlines for submitting the Plan of Study.

 - All courses included in plan of study must be offered by a department within the OSU CLA.